seewoo5/seewoo5.github.io/_posts/2024-06-10-modular-form-ineq.md

 ---

 I uploaded a new paper on arXiv about modular form inequalities appear in the proof of optimality of $E_{8}$ and Leech lattice sphere packings by Viazovska and Cohn-Kumar-Miller-Radchenko-Viazovska.
-The paper summarizes as: now we have "algebraic" proofs that does not require any numerical analysis.
+The paper can be summarized as: we have "algebraic" proofs that does not require any numerical analysis.

+### Story

 The history of the problem itself can be found in the introduction/preliminary of my paper or in the first few slides of this file.
 Instead, I share my own history and thought process on this project.